 South Australia Utility Fees and Other Charges

 During any tenancy, charges additional to rent arise including utilities, rates and taxes.
-In South Australia, the law requires landlord to pay for all fees and charges, except water supply in certain circumstances.

 This guide covers landlords (or head-tenants) and tenants (or sub-tenants) in a Residential Tenancy.
 This applies to the majority of share accommodation and residential property rental situations.
 To confirm it covers your situation visit What is my share accommodation situation?

 In South Australia, all charges related to using the premises, except for water in some circumstances, are paid for by the tenant.
 The landlord is responsible for sewer.

 The landlord is responsible for any water supply charges for the rented premises, except in the two following situations:

 - Agreement between Landlord and Tenant—if the tenant and landlord make an agreement about how water charges will be paid.
 For example, the landlord and tenant will often put in the tenancy agreement a term detailing how water charges are paid.
 In share accommodation where the landlord and tenant both live at the premises, this kind of agreement is a good way of sharing the cost of water by estimating usage.